magants/course_advanced_dbt_magants/models/docs/docs_bingeflix.md

 {% enddocs %}

 ## Events
+{% docs table_events %}
-This section contains documentation from the Bingeflix Events table.
+This table contains information about the behavioral events.
+{% enddocs %}

 {% docs session_id %}
  The unique identifier of the session in the Bingeflix application.